Tagar: Uses, Benefits, Side Effects and More!

 Also Read: Simple Home Remedies For Indigestion

 Tagar may be used to manage sleep disorders, restlessness, and anxiety.
 It may also be used as a muscle relaxant.
-In animal studies, tagar extract exhibited sedative and anticonvulsant effects suggested by a review report by Murti et al., 2011.
+In animal studies, tagar extract exhibited sedative and anticonvulsant effects, as suggested by a review report by Murti et al., 2011.
 According to these findings, tagar root extract increased sleeping time and decreased bodily movements.
 In addition, the aroma of tagar root exhibited sedative activity.3 However, this information is insufficient and requires extensive research to support this claim.
 People should consult doctors before using tagar for its sedative properties.

 Tagar maybe believed in enhancing attention.
 In Germany, tagar has been used to manage attention deficit hyperactivity disorder in children.
 However, there are no research studies evaluating the use of tagar in managing ADHD.1 This information needs to be evaluated by researchers and proper human trials are necessary.
 Therefore, people should not use tagar to self-medicate themselves before consulting with doctors.

 The tagar extract was tested on animals in a study conducted by Hattesohl et al. 2008, where the results showed that tagar might have anxiolytic (lowers anxiety), sedative, antidepressant, and myorelaxant (relaxes the muscle) properties.
-The study concluded that the anxiolytic and antidepressant activity might be helpful for the sleep-enhancing property of tagar.1 However, these studies are not done on humans; therefore, more human trials are required to support the true scope of tagar in managing anxiety and depression in humans.
+The study concluded that the anxiolytic and antidepressant activity might be helpful for the sleep-enhancing properties of tagar.1 However, these studies are not done on humans; therefore, more human trials are required to support the true scope of tagar in managing anxiety and depression in humans.

 Though there are studies showing the benefits of tagar in various conditions, these are insufficient.
 And there is a need for further studies to establish the true scope of the benefits of tagar on human health.
 Furthermore, every person may respond differently to these herbs.
 Therefore, it is essential to consult a doctor before using tagar for any medical condition.